samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

             serviceEndpoint: v1Cust
 ```

-### Using Express Gateway to change the request and respone body
+### Using Express Gateway to Change the Request and Response Body

-We can now use the `bodyModifier` policy to modify request/response payloads so they conforms to the new service API.
+After that, you would use the `bodyModifier` policy to modify request/response payloads so they conform to the new service API.

 ```yaml
       - bodyModifier: